xmgbautista/xmgbautista.github.io/README.md

 <br>
 <br>

-I will be joining the Sim Kee Boon Institute for Financial Economics at Singapore Management University as a research fellow in the fall.
+I will be joining the Sim Kee Boon Institute for Financial Economics at Singapore Management University as a research fellow this fall.
 <br>
 <br>